Opium Wars: First Opium War

 In 1834, the EIC's monopoly on British trade with China ceased, and the opium trade burgeoned.
 Partly concerned with moral issues over the consumption of opium and partly with the outflow of silver, the Daoguang Emperor charged Governor General Lin Zexu with ending the trade.
+In addition to concerns about silver outflow, the Qing government viewed opium as a serious social and moral threat to Chinese society.
+Widespread addiction weakened the workforce, reduced productivity, and contributed to corruption among government officials who participated in illegal trade.
+Confucianism strongly emphasized social order and moral order; opium use was seen as something that went against these values.
+The Daoguang Emperor and his officials believed that banning opium was necessary in order to protect their stability and well-being.
+Ultimately, enforcement efforts focused on economic impacts, public health, and morality.
 In 1839, Lin published in Canton an open letter to Queen Victoria requesting her cooperation in halting the opium trade.
 The letter never reached the queen.
 It was later published in The Times as a direct appeal to the British public for their cooperation.
 An edict from the Daoguang Emperor followed on 18 March, emphasising the serious penalties for opium smuggling that would now apply henceforth.
 Lin ordered the seizure of all opium in Canton, including that held by foreign governments and trading companies (called factories), and the companies prepared to hand over a token amount to placate him.
 Charles Elliot, Chief Superintendent of British Trade in China, arrived 3 days after the expiry of Lin's deadline, as Chinese troops enforced a shutdown and blockade of the factories.
 The standoff ended after Elliot paid for all the opium on credit from the British government (despite lacking official authority to make the purchase) and handed the 20,000 chests (with 1,300 t) over to Lin, who had them destroyed at Humen.

-Elliott then wrote to London advising the use of military force to resolve the dispute with the Chinese government.
+Elliot then wrote to London advising the use of military force to resolve the dispute with the Chinese government.
 A small skirmish occurred between British and Chinese warships in the Kowloon Estuary on 4 September 1839.
 After almost a year, the British government decided, in May 1840, to send a military expedition to impose reparations for the financial losses experienced by opium traders in Canton and to guarantee future security for the trade.
 On 21 June 1840, a British naval force arrived off Macao and moved to bombard the port of Dinghai.
 In the ensuing conflict, the Royal Navy used its superior ships and guns to inflict a series of decisive defeats on Chinese forces.